halfik/elegant/docs/model/mapper/DbMapper.md

 * getQuery() : \Netinteractive\Elegant\Db\Query\Builder

         Returns query builder object.
+This method always sets query builder connection to the one we have in mapper to be sure they are the same.

+* setConnection(\Illuminate\Database\ConnectionInterface  $connection) : $this

+        Sets connection to database

 * with( array|string $relations ) : \Netinteractive\Elegant\Db\Query\Builder

-    Prepaer query builder object that will allow to get records with related records.
+        Prepare query builder object that will allow to get records with related records.
 See Example 2.